Umuzi-org/ACN-syllabus/content/projects/data-science-specific/data-wrangling/_index.md

 | (3, 5)               | (4, 1)                | (3, 1)                               | ... | 6                 | 1                   |
 | (3, 5)               | (4, 3)                | (3, 3)                               | ... | 8                 | 3                   |

-4. Import the data in [departments.csv](departments.csv) and store it in a DataFrame.
-Merge this DataFrame with the personality score totals DataFrame.
-Again, use assertion techniques from [assertive programing tricks](projects/data-science-specific/assertive-programming-tricks-for-pandas/_index.md) to check that the newly created merged DataFrame has the expected number of rows and columns.
-The merged DataFrame should be named `merged_personality_department_df`
+4. Load the data from [departments.csv](departments.csv) into a DataFrame.

+- Merge this DataFrame with the personality score totals DataFrame.
+- Again, use assertion techniques from {{< contentlink path="projects/data-science-specific/assertive-programming-tricks-for-pandas" >}} to check that the newly created merged DataFrame has the expected number of rows and columns.
+- The merged DataFrame should be named `merged_personality_department_df`

 5. Filter the merged DataFrame so that you only see the applicants who scored less than 30 on emotional stability, conscientiousness AND agreeableness.
-Next, assign these applicants the tag "High risk" in a new column called `Risk Status`.
-All other applicants get the tag "Low risk".
+Next, assign these applicants the tag "Low risk" in a new column called `Risk Status`.
+All other applicants get the tag "High risk".
 The DataFrame here should be named `risk_status_df`.

 6. Wrangle a new DataFrame with a count of the number of low and high risk applicants within each department.
 Let each department be a separate column.
 This new DataFrame should be named `risk_status_summary_df`.
 If there are no learners in one of the categories, it should be represented by zero and not a null entry.
 The DataFrame should look something like this: